Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Results

 The baryon fraction $\Omega_b/\Omega_m \approx 0.16$ \citep{PlanckCollaboration2018} plays an important role in cosmology.
 One may expect that this cosmic baryon fraction is consistent with the ratio $f_b \equiv M_b / (M_b + M_{\mathrm{DM}})$ in a gravitationally collapsed structure with dark matter mass $M_{\mathrm{DM}}$ \citep[e.g.,][]{Planelles2013,Angelinelli2023,Rasia2025}.
 This expectation is not realized in galaxies, where a much lower baryon fraction is detected.
 In contrast, measurements of galaxy clusters at large radii seem to detect most of the expected baryons \citep[e.g.,][]{McGaugh2010,Wicker2023,Mantz2022}.

-Figure~\ref{fig:fb} shows the baryon fraction implied by our analysis as a function of radius.
+Figures~\ref{fig:fb} and \ref{fig:fb-grid} show the baryon fraction implied by our analysis as a function of radius.
 The two-halo term is subtracted (Sec.~\ref{sec:method:twohalo}).
 Our estimate of $f_b$ is most reliable where X-ray and weak-lensing observations overlap (blue lines and symbols).
 In this radial range, most clusters in our sample have an $f_b$ well below the cosmic $0.16$.

 At larger radii (gray lines and symbols), our results depend strongly on how we extrapolate the gas densities beyond the radius $R_{\mathrm{max}}^X$ where the beta-profile fits from \citet{Famaey2024} were well constrained by X-ray observations.
 If we assume a $1/r^4$ density tail (see Sec.~\ref{sec:data:Mb}), most clusters remain well below the cosmic baryon fraction even at large radii.
 This remains true even if we ignore the two clusters where $R_{\mathrm{max}}^X$ is likely too small to make a reliable estimate of the gas mass at large radii (diamond symbols).
 This is consistent with the expectations for a MOND isothermal sphere, which is one motivation behind considering a $1/r^4$ tail.